-Tanium Patch™ (Patch) is a powerful tool for managing Windows operating system patching across your enterprise at the speed and scale of Tanium.
+Use Tanium Patch™ (Patch) to manage Windows operating system patching across your enterprise at the speed and scale of Tanium.
 You can deploy a single patch to a computer group immediately.
 You can also perform more complex tasks, such as using advanced rule sets and maintenance windows to deliver groups of patches across your environment at specified times.

 Patch generates in-depth reports and returns current patch applicability results from every endpoint.
 For any patch or patch list deployment, the following details are provided:

 - The patch details, such as severity, release date, applicable Common Vulnerabilities and Exposures (CVE), files, and links to knowledge base articles.

 - The status of the patch, split out by computer group.